Pensions

 • an eligible cohabiting partner

-Even if you are separated from a married or civil partner or living with someone else at the time of death, unless you are divorced or have had the civil partnership dissolved, under the regulations, your former partner will receive the survivor’s pension.
+Even if you are separated from a spouse or civil partner or living with someone else at the time of your death, under LGPS Regulations, they will receive the surviving partner’s pension unless you are divorced or have had the civil partnership dissolved.

 Eligible cohabiting partner